Buy our dog digital book bundle and prevent common accidents.

 • The instant your dog notices the person, but before they begin barking, say "yes" (or click if you use a clicker) and give them a treat.

-With practice, you will have trained an alternative behavior to alert barking (looking at you and keeping their mouth shut).
+With practice, you will have trained an alternative behavior to alert barking (looking at you and staying quiet).
 Plus, you've now created a positive emotional reaction to seeing someone walk by.
 It's a win-win!

 Click here for detailed instructions on acclimating your dog to sights and sounds outside the window.